 Until then, it is important to understand the unpredictable nature of food allergy – and to always carry epinephrine and be prepared in case of a severe reaction.
 It is also important to spread this knowledge.

 Dr. Sharma is an allergist, clinical researcher and associate professor of pediatrics.
 He is Chief of the Division of Allergy and Immunology at Children’s National Medical Center in Washington D.C. and Director of the Food Allergy Program.
-He co-authors “The Food Allergy Experts” column in Allergic Living e-magazine.
-Questions submitted will be considered for answer in the magazine.Submit a Question View all posts by this medical expert.
+Questions submitted will be considered for answer on this website.